buhlebee/Olist-Sales-analysis/README.md

 I used `COUNT()` to compare the rows and look for NULL values, and also used a `HAVING COUNT(*) > 1` variation to check for duplicates among single columns and columns that go together, e.g. `(order_id, payment_sequential)`.

 I found:
-- No duplicate keys in the dataset
+- No duplicates found in the dataset
 - Missing delivery dates were mostly linked to cancelled or unavailable orders
 - Some products were missing category information or physical dimensions